marcosspalenza/PTBR_RelationExtraction/README.md

 # Relation Extraction using SpaCy

-Simple Flask service for Portuguese Natural Language Processing to analyze dependencies within sentences and extract relations using SpaCy.
+Simple Flask service for Portuguese Natural Language Processing to analyze sentence dependencies and extract relations using SpaCy.

 Ubuntu Docker Container
 Python 3